mastodon/documentation/content/en/admin/optional/object-storage.md

 #### `S3_BUCKET`

-Must be set to the name of the bucket hosted by your S3 provider.
+The name of the S3 bucket at your provider.

 Default: _None_

 #### `S3_REGION`

 The S3 region where your bucket was created.
-May not be required by all providers.
+Used to help construct `S3_ENDPOINT` when using AWS, but not required by other providers.

 Default: `us-east-1`

 #### `S3_ENDPOINT`

 The specific S3 target where Mastodon connects to perform API operations.
+Used in conjuction with `S3_REGION` when using AWS, but should be specifically set when using other providers.

 Default: `s3.<S3_REGION>.amazonaws.com`

 #### `AWS_ACCESS_KEY_ID`

-_No default value, must be setup on your S3 provider._
+Effectively this is the API username for the S3 provider.
+This is created/assigned to you by your S3 provider.
+Despite the name it is not AWS specific.

+Default: _None_

 #### `AWS_SECRET_ACCESS_KEY`

-_No default value, must be setup on your S3 provider._
+Effectively this is the API password for the S3 provider.
+This is created/assigned to you by your S3 provider.
+Despite the name it is not AWS specific.

+Default: _None_

 ### Client Access Variables